Truc4p/derma-mind/backend/knowledge-sources/extracted-content/skin-care-beyond-the-basics-4th_figures.md

 Sensitive Skin, Allergies, and Irritants 239

-Some products are labeled “no artifi cial fragrance,” or “perfume-free.”
+Some products are labeled “no artificial fragrance,” or “perfume-free.”
 This is not the same as fragrance-free.
 Fragrance-free means that no ingredient was added to the product for the purpose of adding a fragrance.
 Here is the good news: Companies that produce fragrance ingredients are now conducting research to develop fragrance ingredients that reduce the chances of allergic reactions.
 The companies accomplish this by removing certain biochemical components from the extracts (e.g., proteins) that are known to cause allergic reactions.

 ## Natural Products